GoogleChrome/web.dev/src/site/content/en/blog/profiling-web-audio-apps-in-chrome/index.md

 After the installation, you access the panel by opening Chrome DevTools and clicking “Web Audio” on the top menu.

-{% Img src="", alt="", width="800", height="" %}
+{% Img src="image/vvhSqZboQoZZN9wBvoXq72wzGAf1/JUXLwtX83TOXqRHD2CGU.png", alt="Screenshot showing how to open Web Audio panel in Chrome DevTools.", width="800", height="201" %}

 The Web Audio panel has 4 components: context selector, property inspector, graph visualizer, and performance monitor.

+{% Img src="image/vvhSqZboQoZZN9wBvoXq72wzGAf1/4xQhLJBdDWW3X2nIssIS.png", alt="Screenshot of the Web Audio panel in Chrome DevTools", width="800", height="416" %}

 ### Context Selector

-Since a page can have multiple BaseAudioContexts, this drop-down menu allows you to choose the context you want to inspect.
+Since a page can have multiple `BaseAudioContext`s, this drop-down menu allows you to choose the context you want to inspect.
 You can also manually trigger garbage collection by clicking the trash can icon on the left.